SYKESVILLE, Md. — Sykesville wants its town to remain peaceful and quiet.

 In order to make it happen, the town council is considering expanding its local noise ordinances around the clock.

-As local law stands now in this small Carroll County town, shouting and other noise considered to be loud and raucous is banned between the hours of 10pm and 7am.
+As the law stands now in this small Carroll County town, shouting and other noise considered loud and raucous is banned between the hours of 10pm and 7am.

-On private property, noise needs to be contained within property lines.
-From public property, no one 10-feet and beyond should be able to hear it.
+On private property, noise can't exceed property lines.
+As for public property, no one 10-feet and beyond should be able to hear it.

 Now council members are looking to carry those rules over into the daytime hours between 7am and 10pm.